 A tinny voice came from their speakers, “You cannot kill the revolution,” they said in unison.
 The words came too from the PA system, now, in a more sing-song voice, “Submit to joy, for the future is inevitable.”

-“Go to hell,” replied Rose, her gloved hand wrapped around the cleaning unit arm lodged in her comrade’s throat, as she tried to lever it free.
+“Go to hell,” replied Rose, her gloved hand wrapped around the shattered plastic remnants of the cleaning unit’s arm lodged in her comrade’s neck, as she tried to lever it free.

 I rose to my feet, darting closer to where Leon lay prone beneath Alex’s body.
 There was no life left in their eyes, just a corpse laying heavily across my shocked friend.
 With a heave I tried to pull his body free of the mess.